 Currency Requirements and Practising the Profession

-The first session of our celebrated Regulatory Education Program (REP) in 2025 was presented by members of our registration team on the topic of Currency requirements as it pertains to practicing the profession of naturopathy.
+This session of the Regulatory Education Program (REP) was presented by members of the College’s registration team and focused on the currency requirements related to the practice of naturopathy.

-Currency requirements are set out in the Registration Regulation to ensure that registrants practise naturopathy for a minimum amount of time to maintain the necessary clinical competencies, knowledge, skill and judgement to provide safe, competent, and ethical patient care.
+Currency requirements, as outlined in the Registration Regulation, were designed to ensure that registrants practised naturopathy for a minimum amount of time in order to maintain clinical competencies, knowledge, skill, and judgement necessary to deliver safe, competent, and ethical patient care.

 Missed the event?